domenkozar/domenkozar.com/domenkozar.com/_posts/2014-03-11-why-puppet-chef-ansible-arent-good-enough.markdown

 Remember (old-timer?)
 Linux user typing commands into terminal that goes and mutates the state of the Linux machine.
 They'll go and stop a process, change configuration file and start the process again.
-They's the one connecting to the machine and making sure the state of the Linux machine is mutated correctly.
+They're the one connecting to the machine and making sure the state of the Linux machine is mutated correctly.
 Let's call this method [Imperative Configuration](http://en.wikipedia.org/wiki/Imperative_programming).

 They'll soon realize there are many routine tasks and there is a benefit of automating them.
-In old days They'd write a collection of bash scripts, but today we have frameworks in most popular languages to refactor imperative steps and reuse them.
+In old days they'd write a collection of bash scripts, but today we have frameworks in most popular languages to refactor imperative steps and reuse them.
 Let's call this method **Automated Imperative Configuration** (as implemented for example in [Chef](http://www.getchef.com/chef/) (Ruby) or [Fabric](http://docs.fabfile.org/en/1.8/) (Python)).